ugorek000/VoronoiLinker/README.md

 = Voronoi Hider =
 It is bonus tool.
 Hide nearest socket to the cursor or unhide all sockets from the nearest node.

+= Voronoi Math =
+It is bonus for Voronoi Mixer.
+Pie to quickly select the math operation and automatically connect sockets.

 ---
 ### Hotkeys